dustmop/rasterjs/plan.md

 * attributes
   * NES / C64 / zx-spectrum style color restrictions
   * IN PROGRESS
-* interrupts
-  * allow function to run at a given scanline to modify state
-  * needs the `renderer` to be refactored first
-  * examples: scroll, palette, tileset
-* tileset swapping
-  * allow multiple tilesets
-  * can cheaply switch the tileset for background animation
 * raspberry pi backend
   * output using dispmanx instead of SDL
   * IN PROGRESS